What's New!

 government structure and their kings had only a nominal power over the local dukes

-S. Gregorio Magno al Celio: fresco (attributed to Pomarancio) portraying the vision of St Gregory the Great
+S. Gregorio Magno al Celio: fresco (attributed to Pomarancio) portraying the vision of St. Gregory the Great

 The gloomy events of the VIth century were in part enlightened by the action of St. Benedict,

+the founder of western monasticism, who lived as a hermit at Subiaco and eventually founded many important monasteries.
 His motto Ora et labora (pray and work) led his followers to become involved in farming and

 in preserving the ancient scientific knowledge.